 International Program Director

-Phil oversees Tearfund’s work in 18 countries, engaging more than 60 partner organisations as they enable communities to overcome the injustice of poverty.
-He leads a team focused on strengthening capacity, tracking program effectiveness, encouraging innovation and research, and delivering community transformation outcomes.
-The team also work in partnership with global alliances, including Integral, and the Micah Network.
+Phil leads the International Program Team to enable communities to overcome the injustice of poverty by focusing on strengthening capacity, tracking program effectiveness, encouraging innovation and research, and delivering community transformation outcomes.
+The team also works in partnership with global alliances including the Integral Alliance and Micah Global.

 Australian Program Director

 Paul brings faith and theological insight to his role focusing on engaging Christians in Australia.
 With theological qualifications and church-based experience, Paul is passionate about empowering Christians across a wide variety of churches to make biblically-shaped responses to justice and poverty issues.
 His role encompasses church engagement, advocacy, communications and education, as well as raising the funds needed to support Tearfund’s international program.
-He leads a team engaged with Christians, enabling them to live out their faith through prayer, lifestyle, learning, speaking out and giving.
-The team support our donors, volunteers, and hundreds of churches.
-Paul is also the Director of the Justice Conference.
+He leads Tearfund’s Australian Program team, engaging with Christians to enable them to live out their faith through prayer, lifestyle, learning, advocacy and giving.
+The team supports Tearfund’s supporters, volunteers and hundreds of churches across Australia.

 People & Culture Director

 Karen brings over 20 years of experience in the not-for-profit sector to the Human Resources role overseeing the management of people at Tearfund, which includes staff and volunteers in Australia, and volunteers and consultants placed with overseas partners.
-With knowledge gained from Human Resources, accounting, business management, training, senior leadership and governance roles, Karen facilitates excellence and professionalism and care across recruitment, induction, staff learning and development, performance management, safety, employee wellbeing and leadership development.
-Karen is passionate about ‘purpose-filled’ work, engaging and equipping all people at Tearfund to express our value for the whole person, empowering them so that Tearfund may optimally achieve its mission.
+With knowledge gained from Human Resources, accounting, business management, training, senior leadership and governance roles, Karen facilitates excellence, professionalism and care through all areas of Tearfund’s People & Culture including recruitment, learning and development and employee wellbeing.
+Karen is passionate about ‘purpose-filled’ work, engaging, equipping and empowering all people at Tearfund to optimally achieve Tearfund’s mission.